 The Bureau of Labor Statistics reported another all-around solid jobs report for July.
 The U.S. economy created 209K net new jobs last month, easily beating consensus expectations for 180K jobs.

-For more on this, see highlights of my report below, followed by a link to the full U.S. Outlook, delivered on May 19.
+For more on this, see highlights of my report below, followed by a link to the full U.S. Outlook, delivered on Aug.
+4.

 - Job gains in July were led by private service providers.

 - The jobs report is strong enough to keep the Fed on course for a September balance sheet reductions announcement, and it will keep a December rate hike from the Fed on the table.